zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/assigning-users-to-roles.md

 | ---------------- | --------- |
 | A single Site    | User Groups <br />Organizations <br />Segments <br />Individual Site Members |

-Assign Users to a Site Role in the Memberships section of a Site's People sub-menu.
-To make these assignments,
+You can assign Users to a Site Role in the Memberships section of a Site's People sub-menu.

 1. Go to Site Menu &rarr; People &rarr; Memberships.